-The Best Temperature to Store Wine
+So, What Is The Best Temperature to Store Wine

 Science Plays an Essential Role in Winemaking

-If the wine is stored in direct sunlight or a hot zone, an increase in temperature can cause a chemical reaction that can damage both the taste and the quality of the wine.
+If you store the wine in direct sunlight or a hot zone, an increase in temperature can cause a chemical reaction that can damage both the taste and the quality of the wine.
 A wine that has been injured by heat is usually browned by oxidation.
 When this happens, the taste and quality of the wine will not be the best.
 A wine that is damaged by the heat loses all aroma and color, making it virtually impossible to drink – or sell.

 Cold Temperatures Are Not so Critical

-The Refrigerator Is Not a
+The Refrigerator Is Not a Wine Cooler

 A Wine Cooler Is the Best Option

 If you are a wine lover and enjoy gourmet dining, then a wine cooler is a must-have for your home.
 A wine cooler is simply indispensable if you wish to achieve the best temperature to store wine.
 You will never have to worry if the wine is still good after a certain period of storage in the cellar and if it is at the right temperature to serve.
-In addition to all of the above, with the full placement of the cooler in your room will provide excellent views of guests.
-The wine cooler will take care of the dot on “i” and you will only be able to enjoy good company, food, and, above all, drinks.
+In addition to all of the above, the full placement of the cooler in your room will provide excellent views for guests.
+The wine cooler will take care of the dot on “I,” and you will only be able to enjoy good company, food, and, above all, drinks.

 Like Refrigerator but Different